danniel018/advanced-python/README.md

   - [ ] Week 2: Real-Time Engine
   - [ ] Week 3: Task Queue
   - [ ] Week 4: Production Polish

----

-## 🤝 Contributing

-This is a personal learning project, but suggestions and improvements are welcome!
-Feel free to open an issue or submit a pull request.

----

-## 📝 License

-This project is for educational purposes.

----

-## 🔥 Next Steps

-1. Review the [guideline.md](guideline.md) for detailed phase-by-phase instructions
-2. Start with Phase 1 in the `01_modern_setup/` directory
-3. Work through each phase systematically
-4. Apply learned patterns in the `capstone_project/`

-**Happy Coding! 🚀**